 This text describes the graphic at the bottom of this page.

-South-Central Hillsborough County is one of the fastest growing areas in the Tampa Bay region.
+Southern Hillsborough County is one of the fastest growing areas in the Tampa Bay region.
 It is also designated a Water Use Caution Area by the Southwest Florida Water Management District (District).
-To address growing water needs in this area and provide flexibility, the District has adopted the “net benefit” concept where any proposed withdrawal from the aquifer must be offset by another source and result in an additional positive effect within the same aquifer.
+To address growing water needs in this area, the District has adopted the “net benefit” concept where any new withdrawal from the aquifer must be offset by another source and result in an additional positive effect within the same aquifer.

 Once the sole source of drinking water in the Tampa Bay region, groundwater still makes up the majority of Tampa Bay Water’s system with 13 regional wellfields in Hillsborough, Pasco and Pinellas counties.